-The Archives acquires, manages and provides access to Moravian College and Seminary records of enduring administrative, fiscal, legal and historical value.
-Collecting shall involve the solicitation or donation of material from trustees, presidents and other administrators, administrative offices, academic departments, student organizations, faculty, students, alumni and other individuals in possession of pertinent archival material related to the history, programs and goals of Moravian College and Moravian Theological Seminary.
+The Archives acquires, manages and provides access to Moravian University and Seminary records of enduring administrative, fiscal, legal and historical value.
+Collecting shall involve the solicitation or donation of material from trustees, presidents and other administrators, administrative offices, academic departments, student organizations, faculty, students, alumni and other individuals in possession of pertinent archival material related to the history, programs and goals of Moravian University and Moravian Theological Seminary.

 The Archives shall collect:

 - Institutional records such as minutes, reports, correspondence and other materials generated by or for the University and Seminary.

 - Manuscripts including correspondence, scrapbooks, notebooks, diaries, memoirs and other materials of a personal nature that document the activities and history of the University and Seminary.

 - Published materials such as catalogs, yearbooks, and directories generated by or about the University and Seminary.